ChiefPatty/The_Tournament/readMe.md

 Overall, "The Tournament" is a thrilling and immersive game that captures the spirit of a post-dystopian future world.
 With its fast-paced combat, diverse cast of characters, and richly detailed environments, it's sure to be a hit with gamers looking for an unforgettable gaming experience.
 So sharpen your blades, stock up on ammo, and get ready for the fight of your life in "The Tournament."

+> [!TIP]
+> Don't Forget to Buy Potions Between Turns and Upgrade Your Gear

 # Mechanics

 ## The Ship